Membership | Price (+HST) |

 Parking

-• Parking is FREE to RBG members with a RBG parking pass.
-Pre-registration still required
+- Parking is FREE to RBG members with a RBG parking pass.
+Pre-registration still required.

-• Weekends: FREE shuttle available from RBG Centre (680 Plains Rd.
+- Weekends May 11 to 26: FREE shuttle available from RBG Centre (680 Plains Rd.
 W)

 Getting to the Arboretum